scomup/sampleCarto/README.md

 # sampleCarto

-sampleCarto is a simplified version of cartograher(https://github.com/googlecartographer), it is used for studying LiDAR-SLAM.
+sampleCarto is a simplified version of the cartograher(https://github.com/googlecartographer), it is used for studying LiDAR-SLAM.
 (Much easier to understand than cartographer.)

 The sampleCarto takes in a laser scans and wheel odometry, and outputs map.